B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

 ................

-If a TSV file with loci annotations is provided, the fourth component of the schema report is a table with the list of annotations provided.
+If a TSV file with loci annotations is provided, the fourth component of the schema report is a table with the list of annotations.
+Otherwise, it will display a warning informing that no annotations were provided.

 .. image:: /_static/images/schema_report_annotations.png
    :width: 1400px